 DISTRIBUTION TUNNELS EMERGENCY WORK: Due to excessive infiltration in the new distribution chamber from the distribution tunnels, emergency leakage investigation and repair work was completed.

 DISTRIBUTION TUNNEL SYSTEM - ELECTRICAL AND MECHANICAL SYSTEM & MISCELLANEOUS REPAIRS: Corroded equipment in the distribution chamber needed to be replaced and new communication for fire and gas alarms installed.
-This work began in 2015 and will be completed in 2017.
+This work was completed in 2017.